 Wearable Brain Devices: Buyer Beware

 Tech firms are marketing brain recording and stimulating devices directly to consumers without any government supervision.
-Are they explaining the risks as well as benefits?
+Are they explaining the risks as well as potential benefits?

 Understanding the Gut-Brain ConnectionQ&A with Diego V. Bohórquez, Ph.D.